jmcnally17/metroid-invaders/README.md

 ## Features Pending

-- Invaders speed up when they move down one level
 - Invade condition when the Invaders reach the bottom of the board
 - Random spawning of UFO Invader at the top of the window
 - Invaders randomly shooting lasers down